yogeshwar607/shreemoryacabs/REVIEW_GENERATION_SYSTEM.md

 Last reminder! 🙂

-If you have a minute, we'd love your feedback on your recent GreenEVCabs trip:
+If you have a minute, we'd love your feedback on your recent Shree Morya Cabs trip:
 [Review Link]

 Thank you for considering!
-- GreenEVCabs
+- Shree Morya Cabs
 ```

 **STOP AFTER DAY 7** - Don't spam!